Senior Product Designer

 We designers are being asked to be responsible for what we design; in particular, for the effects the products we design can have on the people and the planet – be it addiction, misinformation, instigation of violence, loss of ecosystem diversity, or pollution.
 This theme will look into all the tangible ways in which design can truly support the planet, its people, and ecosystems, exploring what responsibilities, materials, and technologies designers can use to create a sustainable and an ethical future.

 Design Matters is a global community of digital creatives who love to explore and inspire each other to break new ground in digital design

-Design Matters is an ally for diversity, equity, and inclusion, involving designers regardless of ethnic background, sexual orientation, gender or disability
+Design Matters is an ally for diversity, equity, and inclusion, involving designers regardless of their ethnic background, sexual orientation, gender, or disability.